travis-ci/docs-travis-ci-com/user/billing-overview.md

 ### Free Plan

-A 'Free' Plan, assigned automatically to every new sign up, is a Usage based plan with an unllimited amount of users which comes with a trial pool of credits to be used.
+A 'Free' Plan, assigned automatically to every new sign up, is a Usage-based plan with an unlimited amount of users, which comes with a trial pool of credits to be used.
 Once these credits are used they are not replenished.
 Request [OSS Credits allowance](/user/billing-faq/#what-if-i-am-building-open-source) or please consider one of our available plans.
-Trial credits are valid for 30 days.
+Trial credits are valid only for 30 days.

 ## Concurrency based plans

-Concurrency based plans are much like what Travis CI has been offering already for a long time: an ability to run a build consisting of X concurrent jobs.
+Concurrency-based plans are much like what Travis CI has been offering already for a long time: an ability to run a build consisting of X concurrent jobs.
-In Travis CI builds are executed singularly, without exceeding limitations.
-Therefore, if executing multiple builds at the same time or executing a build with multiple build jobs, once the concurrency limit is reached, the reminder builds/jobs must wait until there is a queue capacity available for processing.
+In Travis CI, builds are executed singularly, without exceeding limitations.
+Therefore, if executing multiple builds simultaneously or executing a build with multiple build jobs, once the concurrency limit is reached, the reminder builds/jobs must wait until there is a queue capacity available for processing.

 > If a user on the 2 concurrent jobs plan executes a build with 5 build jobs, only the first 2 builds are processed while the remaining 3 of the builds wait in line to be processed.
 >